 With mirrored lenses, it’s hard to read facial expressions or sense signs of distress.
 Our advice is to play it safe and stick with a see-through pair.

 If you still have some more questions about freediving masks, check out these FAQs.

 In general, Cressi and Mares are highly reputable brands when it comes to freediving masks and diving gear in general.
 However, you won’t go wrong with any of the masks on this list.

-First and foremost, the main skill needed for freediving is the ability to hold your breath for an extended period of time.
+st and foremost, the main skill needed for freediving is the ability to hold your breath for an extended period of time.
 You can develop this through careful practice and the proper breath holding techniques.

 Other necessary skills include a deep awareness of your body and mind, how to equalize underwater, diving safety, and how to conserve oxygen underwater.

 The best way to develop these skills is through a designated freediving course.

 You can actually find amazing freediving all over the world!
 But there are huge hot spots for it in places where there’s an abundance of marine life and warm waters, like Southeast Asia, Australia, Egypt, and the Gulf of Mexico.